Even if you aren’t sure you really want this job, your goal is to be impressive enough that the employer will extend a job offer.

 [See 45 Questions You Should NOT Ask in a Job Interview for more information about content and timing.]

-[Check out Job-Hunt's Guide to Job Interview Thank You Notes for details and examples.]
+[Check out Job-Hunt's Guide to Writing Thank You Notes After a Job Interview including Sample Thank You Notes (and Emails) for details and examples.]

 Following these do’s and don’ts should help you be successful in your job interviews.
 Remember that employers view your actions in the whole hiring process as examples of your work.
 Show them what a good worker you are.
 Now, go and knock their socks off!